-- 2. Lighter laminated to finely bedded foraminifer wackestone to packstone forms either light-dark cycles with the organic-rich claystones or show a sharp base and a gradual transition (storm deposits?) into overlying sediments. - 3.
+- Image: Image: - 2.
+Lighter laminated to finely bedded foraminifer wackestone to packstone forms either light-dark cycles with the organic-rich claystones or show a sharp base and a gradual transition (storm deposits?) into overlying sediments. - 3.
 Glauconitic bioturbated intervals that might represent periods of oxygenation.
 Burrows in the latter extend deeply into the underlying sediment (~1 m).
 These glauconite-rich intervals can be correlated between holes and eventually also between the shallower sites.
 No equivalent has been found at the deeper sites.

+The black shales are characterized by three facies: (1) laminated organic-rich claystones with variable carbonate content (5-50 wt%) and up to 30 wt% TOC of marine origin - this facies is particularly well-developed in the upper Cenomanian-Turonian part of the black shale interval; (2) lighter laminated to finely bedded foraminifer wackestone to packstone forms either light/dark cycles with the organic-rich claystones or show a sharp base and a gradual transition (storm deposits?) into overlying sediments; and (3) glauconitic bioturbated intervals that might represent periods of oxygenation.
+Burrows in the latterextend deeply into the underlying sediment (-1 m).
+These glauconite rich intervals can be correlatedbetween holes and eventually also between the shallower sites.
+No equivalent has been found at the deepersites.
 Throughout the sediment and in particular the organic-rich claystone is characterized by a distinct and sometimes very high content of well-preserved fish debris and phosphatic nodules (~2 cm).
 These occurrences form either discrete layers/intervals or are scattered in the background sediment.
 Diagenetic calcite formation is common at the shallower sites.
-Calcite replaces organic-rich sediment in the form of "beef" or cone-in-cone structures up to several centimeters thick.
+Calcite replaces organic-rich sediment in the form of "beef" or cone-in-cone structures up to several em-centimeters thick.

-Black shale sediments seem to have been deposited in a shallow to moderately deepwater environment.
-Existing seismic lines do not support a silled basin model but rather an intensified oxygen-minimum layer impinging on Demerara Rise.
+Black shale sediments seem to have been deposited in a shallow to moderately deep-water_deepwater environment.
+Existing seismic lines do not support a silled basin model but rather an intensified oxygenminimum layer impinging on the-Demerara Rise.
 This interpretation is further supported by occasional glauconite-rich bioturbated intervals at the shallower sites marking the weakening or even retreat of the oxygen minimum zone.